rubygems/bundler/README.markdown

 satisfies the dependencies, it will be used instead of the older one.

 The command `bundle lock` will lock the bundle to the current set of resolved gems.
-This ensures that, until the lock file is removed, that bundle install and Bundle.setup will always activate the same gems.
+This ensures that, until the lock file is removed, `bundle install` and `Bundle.setup` will always activate the same gems.

 When you are distributing your application, you should add the Gemfile.lock file to your source control, so that the set of libraries your code will